 Fairfield Inn & Suites: is the epitome of comfort and convenience.
 Withdraw into the welcoming ambience and discover a variety of thoughtful amenities, like a hot breakfast buffet to fuel your day and a pillow top mattress to renew yourself at night.

 Preferred Seating for The Kentucky Derby

-Need A Customized Kentucky Derby Experience?
-Speak with an On Point Experience Consultant to Help You Make it Unforgettable
+Need a customized Kentucky Derby Travel Package?
+Speak with an On Point Experience Specialist to help you make it unforgettable

 about The Kentucky Derby and louisville